-Wow your gluten-free loved ones with these mouthwatering cupcakes from Happy As a Yam.
-The banana flavor is compounded with crunchy banana chip crumbles over a mountain of melt-in-your-mouth buttercream frosting atop these springy, gluten-free cupcakes.
+Wow your gluten-free loved ones with these mouthwatering cupcakes from the vegan blog Happy As a Yam.
+The banana flavor is compounded with crunchy banana chip crumbles over a mountain of melt-in-your-mouth buttercream frosting atop these springy cupcakes.

 What you need:

 1½ tablespoons cornstarch